Goertek 25,000mAh Review

 Our Analysis and Test Results

 This battery pack/solar charger combo produced impressive charging speeds in our side-by-side tests when it was at least partially charged.
 To rely on this device as solely a solar-powered charger would result in frustration, but when the battery pack is charged, it delivers fast charge to small devices.
 It is a bit bulkier than we'd like, which made it hard to warrant bringing along on longer backcountry excursions.
+For us, this was one of our favorite battery pack/solar combo products.
+With its reasonable price tag and overall solid capabilities, the Goertek earned our Best Buy Award this season.

 Charge Interruption Recovery

 One of the benefits of a battery pack/solar charger combo product like the Goertek 25,000mAh is that it is a lot more reliable in variable conditions (compared to a fully solar product).
 That said, it is key for the battery pack to have some juice in it for it to continue to deliver a charge when it is intermittently shaded.
 If only relying on solar, the panel has such a small capacity that it will not be able to reliably charge a device in marginal conditions.
+When the Goertek was at least partially charged and left out, it was able to consistently deliver charge to our electronics through interruptions due to shading.

 The Goertek shows a wide range of results from our side-by-side testing.
 When the battery pack had some juice in it, and the panel was placed in direct sun, this powerful little device could propel our Pixel 3 from 13% battery to a whopping 32% (19% over a thirty-minute period).
 This is impressive — and if it was using only solar, we would be blown away by its power, but the Goertek is usually reliant on some juice remaining in the battery and the sun as a back-up option.

 Just for fun, we tested how long it would take the Goertek to charge when fully reliant on solar.
 Turns out, it took over two hours for the battery pack to charge from 25% to 50%.
 This is slow and steady progress but is surprisingly efficient for such a large battery.
+Compared to other battery packs we've tested, this is actually a fairly impressive charging rate.
+Though not nearly as reliable as a traditional solar charger with a capacity of 10W or more, the Goertek is still fully functional.
+Plus, its large capacity battery means that you'll be able to get a fair number of charges out of the battery pack, even without relying on the sun.

 Multiple Device Charging Speed